Jonr1944/JReisherPortfolio/dataviz3.md

 # Critique and Re-Design of Forbes US Debt Levels Line Chart

 ## Origional Visualisation: Forbes Line Graph

-This origionalline chart appeared in Forbes Magazine Online on December 29th, 2020.
-Entitled "Federal Debt A Danger To Business, But Not This Year," the purpose of the article is to explain the role od the US debt on the ecomy and buisness.
+This original line chart appeared in Forbes Magazine Online on December 29th, 2020.
+Entitled "Federal Debt A Danger To Business, But Not This Year," the purpose of the article is to explain the role of the US debt on the economy and business.
 The last time the debt was over 100% was in WWII.

 ![image](https://github.com/Jonr1944/JReisherPortfolio/blob/main/Origional%20Chart%20(2).jpg)